 - Episodes of Vomiting

 This section provides car accident head injury statistics.
+And this information is useful when claiming brain damage after a car accident.

 Car accidents are common and happen for a variety of reasons.
 It was reported by the Department of Transport that there were 25,945 serious injuries caused by road traffic accidents reported to the police in 2019.